ramsey/oauth2-example/readme.md

 # Mastering OAuth 2.0 Example Application

-This is the full source code for the example application used in the "Mastering OAuth 2.0" [talk at True North PHP 2016](https://benramsey.com/talks/2016/11/tnphp-oauth2/).
+This is the full source code for the example application used in the "Mastering OAuth 2.0" article in iMasters [insert issue or month number for publication and link to publication].

 This is a [Laravel](https://laravel.com/) application that uses [Instagram](https://www.instagram.com/) to illustrate [OAuth 2.0](http://oauth.net/2/) concepts.